quyendang/OpenCore-Guide/README.md

 * DeviceProperties: This is where you'd set PCI device patches like the Intel Framebuffer patch or Rename PCI devices.
 * Kernel: Where we tell OpenCore what kexts to load, what order to load and which to block.
 * Misc: Settings for OpenCore's boot loader itself.
-* NVRAM: This is where we set NVRAM properties like boot flags and SIP.
+* NVRAM: This is where we set certain NVRAM properties like boot flags and SIP.
 * Platforminfo: This is where we setup your SMBIOS.
 * UEFI: UEFI drivers and related options.